karlhaensel/choirmusic/README.md

 - Stanford, Charles Villiers: Arise, shine (SATB)

 ### Until now I did not use the following editions with my choirs:
-- I know and/or conducted theese pieces with my choirs.
+- I know and/or conducted these pieces with my choirs.
 Back then I used other editions but they had some flaws.
-So for future use I created my own editions with Lilypond:
+So for future use, I created my own editions with Lilypond:
 	- Bruch, Max: Gebet (SATB)
 	- Caplet, André: Messe a trois voix (original SMA, opt.
 TTB/TBarB)
 	- Durante, Francesco: Misericordias Domini No 1 (SATB-SATB)